ivonunes/plumekit/docs/testing.md

 ## Factories

-Define a `Factory` on a model: a builder for test (and seed) data.
+Most tests need a row or two in the database first.
+A `Factory` on a model is a builder for that test (and seed) data.
 Factories live in `Sources/App/Database/Factories/` and work in both seeders and tests:

 ```swift
 extension Post {
     static let factory = Factory { Post(title: "Example", views: 0) }
 }
 ```

+With a factory defined, tests create records in one line:

 ```swift
 let post  = try await Post.factory.create(in: db)                    // INSERT, id populated